Youth Beef Team

 3. Following training, Youth Beef Team members agree to conduct five public relations/promotional activities during each year of participation.
 Five activities must be completed to be eligible for rewards.

-4. Activity report forms must be filled out and submitted within 1 months of the activity to receive points for the activity.
+4. Activity report forms must be filled out and submitted within two months of the activity to receive points for the activity.
 The member should keep a copy of the report form for their records.

-5. Beef Team members will receive a regular newsletter with tips and issue updates.
+5. Youth Beef Team members will receive a regular newsletter with tips and issue updates.
 The ICA magazine has a youth page that focuses on activities.

 7. Scholarship recipients will be chosen based on Youth Beef Team participation.

-8. Scholarship winners will have the opportunity to make public appearances and participate in promotions on behalf of Iowa’s Beef Industry.
+8. Scholarship winners will have the opportunity to make public appearances and participate in promotions on behalf of Iowa’s beef industry.
 They may also be asked to assist with training younger members.

 Rewards

-Once Beef Team members have completed training, they may begin to earn points.
-Points are accumulated for one calendar year.Members may choose awards based on their year-end point totals.
-Point accumulations start over on August 1 each year.
+Once Youth Beef Team members have completed training, they may begin to earn points.
+Points are accumulated for one calendar year.

-*Rewards may change from year to year, based upon availability*
+*Rewards may change from year to year, based upon availability.

 Diamond Level - 100 points